Master of Science in Speech Language Pathology

 Students who hold a bachelor’s degree in a field that is not in communication sciences and disorders, speech-language pathology, or the equivalent, must complete pre-requisite courses before they begin graduate work in speech-language pathology regardless of the institution they attend for graduate school.

-Jacksonville University offer the undergraduate pre-requisite courses in Communication Sciences and Disorders.
+Jacksonville University offers the undergraduate pre-requisite courses in Communication Sciences and Disorders.
 These pre-requisite courses are required for students to meet the general course requirements prior to application to a MS-SLP program.

 Admissions & Curriculum

 The admissions process for the MS SLP program includes the use of a rubric.
 The rubric categories include a cumulative grade point average (CGPA), prerequisite coursework grade point average (GPA), letters of recommendation, content and writing style of the personal statement (essay), professional and personal experience related to the coursework and field, a combined GRE score for quantitative, verbal and writing components.
 A prompted video submission may also be requested.
-The review committee consists of five full time faculty members, all holding PhDs and decades of experience within the SLP field.
+The review committee consists of all full-time faculty members.

-- Admissions and curriculum requirements for the MS SLP Program
+- Program Plan for the MS SLP Program

 - Tips for applying to the MS SLP Program